 I was up late last night playing chess on Yahoo Games with an old friend.
 The last time he and I connected was back when I was still a game developer, so as we were playing we were catching up about a lot of things.
-I looked him up after getting an intuitive hit to contact him (Erin and I call them psychic pings).
+I looked him up after getting an intuitive hit to contact him (a psychic ping).
 Sure enough when I emailed him out of the blue, he told me he’d just been thinking about me the other day.

 As far as chess was concerned, I received an educational experience (i.e. a sound thrashing).
 He’s been playing since age 5, and I basically felt like a 5-year-old playing against him.
 He even permitted me multiple undos so I could explore different lines and then revert to an earlier position if they didn’t work out, and I still couldn’t dent him.
 After I opened with e4, I could practically hear him thinking, “OK, that’s gonna be mate in 33, dude.”
 At least it wasn’t mate in 4.

 As I faced an utterly hopeless situation near the end of our first game, I asked if there was a cheat code that could give my pawns a distance attack… maybe some shields for good measure.
 Even just one Rambo pawn would have helped, as long as he had a quiver of exploding arrows that is.